DV

 What is the difference between QQQ and VGT?

-QQQ (Invesco QQQ Trust) tracks Nasdaq-100 Index with a growth approach, while VGT (Vanguard Information Technology ETF) tracks Basket (Vanguard Information Technology ETF holdings) with a basket approach.
+QQQ (Invesco QQQ Trust) tracks Nasdaq-100 Index with a growth approach, while VGT (Vanguard Information Technology ETF) holds a basket of Vanguard Information Technology ETF holdings.
 They are issued by Invesco and Vanguard respectively.

 Can I hold both QQQ and VGT?